08Aristodemus24/project-seraphim/readme.md

 but even if the architecture itself is saved its respective hyper params, for preprocessing input in order to feed to the trained model it is important that such hyperparams used in preprocessing the input for having even trained the model in the first place is important, this being vocab, char_to_idx, and idx_to_char for instance

-* writing decoders functions for the predictions of our model
+* <s>writing decoders functions for the predictions of our model
 - decoder for categorical data which can range from:
 a. categorical vectors to image class
 b. categorical sequences of vectors to sentences
-c. categorical vectors to sentiments/emotional reactions class (such is the case for NLP)
+c. categorical vectors to sentiments/emotional reactions class (such is the case for NLP)</s>

 * write preprocessor for when user inputs an image from the client-side
 * writing dropout for CNNs https://machinelearningmastery.com/dropout-for-regularizing-deep-neural-networks/